marskar/BIOF309_Fall2017/02_UNIX/README.md

 ## Homework review

-Your tasks were to find a cool notebook and share the link.
+Your tasks were to find a cool notebook and share the link on Slack.

 ## Plan for today

+* Review Homework: Cool notebook presentations (1 minute each)
 * Introduction to UNIX/bash/shell
 * IPython shell and shell-related commands
-* Review Homework: Cool notebook presentations (1 minute each)
+* Go a little more in-depth into string objects
 * Discuss the "Hello world" interactive program

 ## UNIX